Flipper-Community/flipper-community-wiki/flip-wiki/docs/contributing.md

 - Keep your writing tone non-biased and professional.
 - if you upload any images, please try to keep them below 2 Megabytes in size.

+## Wiki Structure
+The General structure of this wiki is detailed below:

+- **Getting Started:** contains basic info for using the device as well as commonly asked questions.
+- **Subsystems:** contains general and technical information of the different device subsystems not related to any one specific project.
+Guides/Tutorials should NOT go here.
+- **Development:** contains general and technical development information not related to any one specific project.
+Guides/Tutorials should NOT go here.
+- **Guides & Tutorials:** Contains guides, tutorials, walkthroughs for any item related to the Flipper Zero.
+    - If you are making a guide or tutorial for a category, you will want to include it here.

 ## Text Formatting Examples
 ### Markdown